nefelim4ag/Ananicy/README.md

 Creating multiple processes with the same `name` causes only 1 of them to be active.

+Ananicy's default rules are ass and are causing my PC to lag (fucking lol'd that's the opposite of what ananicy is supposed to do).
+I am actively trying to unfuck the settings.

 # Old description

 ## Description